What is a sinus lift?

 The sinus graft makes it possible for many patients to have dental implants that previously had no other option besides wearing loose dentures.

-A sinus augmentation is generally performed at Dr. Bachoura, Dr. Michael, Dr. Price, Dr. Young and Dr. Sader‘s office, under local anesthesia.
+A sinus augmentation is generally performed at Dr. Bachoura, Dr. Michael, Dr. Price, Dr. Sader, Dr. Gonzalez and Dr. Young‘s office, under local anesthesia.
 Some patients may request oral or intravenous sedative medication as well.